-More mature organizations can tell their great story in the context of ADLI or the maturity concept.
-The ability of an organization to easily articulate the story of its KEY processes and methods using the ADLI framework is in and of itself a positive indicator.
+More mature organizations are able to tell their great story in the context of ADLI or the maturity concept.

+The ability of an organization to easily articulate the ADLI story behind its KEY processes and methods is in and of itself a positive indicator.
 When there is not a great story to tell, it is especially important for opportunities for improvement to be self-identified.
-Helping organizations to understand the need for improvement and to identify specific opportunities is an essential part of the Discovery Program.
+Helping organizations to understand the need for improvement and to identify specific opportunities is an essential part of the Ones to Watch: Discovery Program.

 Another way to remember that Story Telling is important in conveying the maturity of your processes is found in the acronym STORIE.
-A mature systematic process, i.e. a process described in the maturity concept or ADLI framework sense has or is:
+A mature systematic process, i.e. a process described in the maturity concept sense has or is:

-For each Process Discussion Area, the Examiners will read and evaluate your Self-Assessment narratives, tables and graphs and provide written feedback primarily based on two perspectives.
+For each Process Discussion Area, the Examiners will read and evaluate your Self-Assessment narratives, tables and graphs and provide written feedback based on the following two perspectives.
 Both perspectives work together as indicators of overall organizational maturity in evaluating each Process Discussion Area.
-Should you address Learning and Integration, Examiners may make observations on these perspectives as well.
-The two perspective are as follows:

 - 1. Your description of your business's Approach(es) in the context of activities that address the Discussion Area.
 Understanding the range of activity associated with a Process Discussion Area as it contributes to overall success is essential to conducting a baseline Self-Assessment which identifies where your organization is today or needs to be as related to the subject.
 The Self-Assessment narrative should describe the range of activities to address the full scope of the Process Discussion Area.
-The narrative should include activities which are currently underway; planned and/or desired that support the Discussion Area. - 2.
+The narrative should definitely include activities, which are currently underway; planned and/or desired that support the Discussion Area. - 2.
 Your description of the Deployment of your Approach(es) in the context of the activities identified that address the Discussion Area.

 In addition to being able to describe your organization's range of current, planned and/or desired activities to address the full scope of the Process Discussion Area, your narrative also needs to describe the level of sophistication relative to implementation of these activities.
 You must be able articulate how activities associated with the Process Discussion Area are being deployed in a systematic and methodical manner.
-Activities, which are not being deployed in a systematic and methodical manner.
-Activities for future improvement, including how they impact other Discussion Areas.
+Activities which are not being deployed in a systematic and methodical manner may represent opportunities for future improvement including how they impact other Discussion Areas.

-1. Leadership
+Leadership